PtrTella/Inria/Presentation/ImporvedDDPM.md

 math: mathjax
 ---

-# Improvements in DDPMs: Learning Variance and Speeding Sampling
+# Improvements in DDPMs

-This continuation explores the key theoretical advances proposed in *Improved Denoising Diffusion Probabilistic Models*, particularly focusing on optimizing likelihood and enabling efficient sampling through architectural and training innovations.
+This document explores the key advances proposed in *Improved Denoising Diffusion Probabilistic Models* (Nichol & Dhariwal, 2021).

 ---